15 Life Coaching Tips Even Seasoned Coaches Forget

 Document Your Processes

-Outsource Everything But Coaching
+Outsource Everything but Coaching

-It’s always tempting to save money by doing things yourself, but does it really help you earn more, or does it hold you back from scaling up?
-Even if you can only set ten percent of your revenue aside for outsourcing things that take up a lot of your time (or which you hate doing), it will create space for your business to grow and pay off big time.
+It’s always tempting to save money by doing things yourself but does it really help you earn more, or does it hold you back from scaling up?
+Even if you can only set ten percent of your revenue aside for outsourcing things that take up a lot of your time (or that you hate doing), it will create space for your business to grow and pay off big time.

 Centralize Your Contracts, Bookings, and Billing